-Items included in this category or those which did not neatly fit into another category but that involved engagement in academically enriching activities.
+Items included in this category are those which did not neatly fit into another category but that involved engagement in academically enriching activities.
 Additionally two of the items in this category pertain to missing class and completing homework assignments.

-Figure 34 below contains the degree to which students read books for personal enjoyment or academic enrichment.
-Most students (~90%) read at least some for personal enjoyment or academic enrichment.
-Very few students reported no involvement or very little involvement in extracurricular reading.
+Figure 33 below contains the degree to which students read books for personal enjoyment or academic enrichment.
+Most students (~60%) read at least some for personal enjoyment or academic enrichment.
+About 40% reported no involvement or very little involvement in extracurricular reading.